tetsufmbio/taxallnomy/README.md

 ##  Installing database

-The script generate_taxallnomy will generate all necessary file to load the Taxallnomy database in a local MySQL.
+The script generate_taxallnomy.pl will generate all necessary file to load the Taxallnomy database in a local MySQL.
 The execution of this script requires internet  connection.
 To run the script, just type in a UNIX terminal the following command:

-    > ./generate_taxallnomy
+    > perl generate_taxallnomy.pl

 The script will basically download the latest NCBI Taxonomy database and construct the Taxallnomy hierarchical structure from it.
 After the running, it will  generate  three